semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/Class.md

 }
 ```

-In order to make the use of internal references more convenient, we introduce following rules:
+In order to make the use of internal references more convenient, we introduce the following rules:

-* Every NodeShape inside a DS receives a IRI, even if it hasn't been referenced yet.
+* Every NodeShape inside a DS receives an IRI, even if it hasn't been referenced yet.
 * The NodeShape that specifies the class node (the referenced NodeShape) contains `"@type": "sh:NodeShape"` and all the constraints needed.
 * The internal references contain only the `@id` property.
 They can not add additional constraints.
-* Only valid matches can be used as a reference for a range, for this the `sh:class` constraint of the target NodeShape is checked.
-If the target class of a NodeShape is `schema:Hotel`, but the property in question can not have that class as valid range, then that NodeShape can **not** be referenced.
+* Only valid matches can be used as a reference for a range, for this, the `sh:class` constraint of the target NodeShape is checked.
+If the target class of a NodeShape is `schema:Hotel`, but the property in question can not have that class as a valid range, then that NodeShape can **not** be referenced.
 * It is possible to create circular Domain Specifications.